RobertWinslow/Github-Pages-NonTheme/index.md

 ## Text Elements

 Here's some **strong bold text** and here's some *emphasized italic text*.
+Here's ***some that's both***.

 Here's a a [link](http://kramdown.gettalong.org "title text goes here") to the kramdown homepage, which has more documentation on how this markdown is parsed.
 (Kramdown works slightly differently than github-flavored markdown.)
 Links can also be defined via references like this: A link to the [kramdown hp].

 [kramdown hp]: http://kramdown.gettalong.org "hp"